Table of Contents

 For info on maternity leave, see Family and Medical Leave.

-Mental Health is also covered under the Basic plan for six visits per semester.
-Mental Health Services, located in 127 Hills North, has a staff of psychologists, social workers and psychiatrists to provide crisis intervention and short-term psychotherapy to individuals, families and groups (family and couples counseling is also available).
-Basic also covers referrals by UHS to other therapists in the area.
+Mental health is also covered under the Mandatory Student Health Fee for six visits per semester.
+Mental Health Services, located in 127 Hills North, has a staff of psychologists, social workers, and psychiatrists to provide crisis intervention and short-term psychotherapy to individuals, families, and groups (family and couples counseling is also available).
+The Mandatory Student Health Fee also covers referrals by UHS to other therapists in the area.

-Six visits per semester are fully covered by the Basic plan.
-To request services, call 545-2337, Monday through Friday between 8am and 5pm, and a senior clinician will help match you to the service appropriate to your needs.
+Six visits per semester are fully covered by the Mandatory Student Health Fee.
+To request services, call 545-2337, Monday through Friday between 8:00 AM and 5:00 PM, and a senior clinician will help match you to the service appropriate to your needs.

-At UHS’ Eye Care Services you can get complete optometry examinations, choose from a wide selection of eyeglass frames, buy contact lenses and more.
-Optical services are not covered by the Basic Health Plan and thus require additional fees.
-Those insured under the Basic plan, however, can get most optical services done at UHS at well below the average market cost.
+At UHS’ Eye Care Services you can get complete optometry examinations, choose from a wide selection of eyeglass frames, buy contact lenses. and more.
+Optical services are not covered by the Mandatory Student Health Fee and thus require additional fees.
+The Mandatory Student Health Fee, however, allows you to get most optical services done at UHS at well below the average market cost.
 A complete optometry examination, for example, is only $20 for those on our plan.
 Eyeglass frames by designers such as Gucci, Giorgio Armani, and Calvin Klein are also available at UHS at a cheaper rate than just about anywhere else you’d find them.

-Emergency optometric care for eye diseases and disorders is covered by the Basic Health plan.
+Emergency optometric care for eye diseases and disorders is covered by the Mandatory Student Health Fee.
 Call Eye Care Services at 577-5244 for details.

 Allergy injections are given by appointment (serum is not included) and billed to your primary insurance (SHBP for most GEO members).
 Only certain allergy serums are covered by SHBP; call Cigna to find out if yours is covered.
 Allergy testing with a preferred doctor is covered at 85% of the negotiated charge.

 UHS also has a Physical Therapy Department which is located on the ground floor and is staffed with physical therapists specializing in the treatment and evaluation of orthopedic as well as sports-related injuries.
 Pulmonary function testing is also available.
-Routine services are also covered under the Basic Plan, but they require a referral first.
+Routine services are also covered under the Mandatory Student Health Fee, but they require a referral first.

 This includes office visits at UHS including Physical Therapy, allergy shots, mental health, radiology, and lab work.
-All grad students taking five ore more credits are required to get Basic.
+All grad students taking five ore more credits are required to pay the Mandatory Student Health Fee

 - Student Health Benefit Plan (SHBP)